muratk3n/thirdwave/en/README.md

 ---

-That makes sense I guess; a pandemic doesn't make 1 optimistic abt the future, a world into which makes parents want to bring new ppl into.
+That makes sense I guess; a pandemic doesn't make 1 optimistic abt the future, a world into which makes parents want to bring new person into.

 "WSJ: The Covid-19 Baby Bust Is Here"